BOOK REVIEW: R. Wilkinson & K. Pickett (2009/2011) The Spirit Level: Why Greater Equality Makes Societies Stronger.

-In reality, capitalism is based on a fundamental inequality: the capitalist class owns the means of production and all that is produced, so it has the power to shape society.
+Capitalism is based on a fundamental inequality: the capitalist class own the means of production and all that is produced, so they have the power to shape society.
 The rest of us, who do the actual work of producing, get virtually no say in how society is run.
 This two-class system cannot be legislated away, any more than the systems of slavery or feudalism could be legislated away.

 Could we all live in Sweden?

-As Wilkinson and Pickett explain, there are two ways that countries offset rising inequality: by capping higher incomes; and by imposing higher taxes on the rich to pay for social programs.
-In other words, by holding the very rich down and by elevating everyone else.
-So it might seem that the solution to inequality could lie in redistributive public policies.
-However, wanting and needing such policies has never been enough – it’s always required a fight.
+As Wilkinson and Pickett explain, there are two ways that countries offset rising inequality: capping higher incomes; and imposing higher taxes on the rich to pay for social programs.
+In other words, by redistributing wealth.
+However, achieving such redistributive policies has always required a fight.
 As the authors point out,

 “Sweden’s greater equality originated in the Social Democratic Party’s electoral victory in 1932 which had been preceded by violent labor disputes in which troops had opened fire on sawmill workers.” (p.242)

-The book offers more examples of governments that implemented social programs for fear of revolution if they didn’t: the New Deal in the 1930s, the revolutionary wave that struck Europe in the 1840s, the post-war ‘social contract’ in England, the radicalism of the 1960s, etc.
+The book offers more examples of how governments implemented social programs for fear of revolution if they did not: social programs to counter the revolutionary wave in Europe in the 1840s, the American New Deal in the 1930s, the post-war ‘social contract’ in England, and the reforms won during the rebellions of the 1960s.

 Wilkinson and Pickett recount how income inequality in the United States reached a peak before the Great Crash of 1929.
-Beginning in the later 1930s, income inequality decreased as workers organized and fought to divert more social wealth to the people who produced it.
+Beginning in the later 1930s, income inequality decreased as workers organized and fought to claim more social wealth for the people who produced it.

-Beginning in the 1970s, income inequality began to rise again.
-This change was marked by an employers’ offensive against unions.
-As the proportion of workers in unions fell, income inequality rose until it is now similar to the level of inequality that preceded the 1929 crash.
+Beginning in the 1970s, as employers stepped up their attacks against unions and the proportion of workers in unions fell, income inequality began to rise.
+Today, it is similar to the level of inequality that preceded the 1929 crash.

-The authors explain that the American example is not unique,
+As the authors explain, the American example is not unique,

-The lesson from these examples is clear: when the working class is ascendant, inequality decreases, society becomes more fair, and people are more healthy; when the capitalist class is ascendant, inequality increases, society becomes less fair, and people are less healthy.
+The lesson from these examples is clear: when the working class is ascending, inequality decreases and more people enjoy better health.
+When the capitalist class is ascending, inequality increases and more people suffer.

-Despite their own evidence, the authors do not call for a working-class uprising to reduce, if not eliminate, class inequality.
+Despite their own evidence, the authors do not call for a working-class uprising to end class inequality.
 Instead, they state that,

 “The transformation of our society is a project in which we all have a shared interest.” (p.237)